SumoLogic/sumologic-documentation/docs/dashboards/scheduled-report.md

 1. Click the kebab menu icon and select **Schedule Report**.<br/><img src={useBaseUrl('img/dashboards-new/scheduled_reports/create_scheduled_report.png')} alt="create_scheduled_report" style={{border: '1px solid gray'}} width="230"/>
 1. Enter your preferences in the **Schedule Reports** popup.<br/><img src={useBaseUrl('img/dashboards-new/scheduled_reports/scheduled_report.png')} alt="scheduled_report" style={{border: '1px solid gray'}} width="600"/>
    * **Select report type**.
 Choose the format in which you would like to see the report (PDF or PNG).
    * **Select variables**.
-If the dashboard supports template variables, select the values which you need the scheduled report for the dashboard.
+If the dashboard supports template variables, select the values which you need for the scheduled report for the dashboard.
    * **Select Time Range**.
 Set the time range for the dashboard by selecting a predefined interval from a drop-down list or by choosing a recently used time range.
    * **Select a frequency**.
 Choose the frequency with which the scheduled dashboard report to be sent from the available options:
       * **Frequency**.
 Choose the frequency Daily, Weekly, or Monthly.